-Authorities: Man lost in Lake Michigan jumped from freighter
+Authorities: Man lost in Lake Michigan jumped from ship

 Ludington — A man reported overboard from a freighter intentionally jumped into Lake Michigan, according to authorities in western Michigan.